yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

 * DPI aware switch replaced with a API to do the same.
 * SimplePSD parser replaced with an XML reader and extracting the image layers to PNG files.
-* RC Timers replaced by Fafalone's in-code timers.
+* RC Timers replaced by an in-code implementation of timers.

 Yet to do: